-A new Miss America was crowned this weekend in January 2013.
-Plenty has changed from the pageant's humble beginnings on the Atlantic City boardwalk in 1921, where the first winner was awarded the title of "Golden Mermaid."
-The Miss America pageant is on my mind for a different reason this week than from the annual event, which I followed only for a few minutes on Twitter.
-A few days ago, I received a lovely portrait in the mail from a former top-ten Miss America finalist.
-She is my beloved dance teacher from decades ago, and today her same sweet personality shines through the same lovely face that catapulted her to the top of pageant circles from a small town in the Midwestern United States.
+Plenty has changed from the Miss America pageant's humble beginnings on the Atlantic City boardwalk in 1921, where the first winner was awarded the title of "Golden Mermaid."
+My beloved dance teacher from decades ago was a Miss America finalist, and today her same sweet personality shines through the same lovely face that catapulted her to the top of pageant circles from a small town in the Midwestern United States.
 As a talented dancer and natural beauty, she had what the judges were seeking to be crowned a winner in one of the most highly competitive states in the nation within the Miss America pageant circuit.
 She excelled at all forms of dance and for competition chose a lyrical routine to a patriotic song with strong religious references.
 She has continued to maintain her commitment to her Christian faith in years since.
 Smaller states offer few opportunities for their winners throughout the year, but her year was filled with continual speaking and performing engagements.
 She went on to become one of the most famous dance choreographers of her genre and still travels internationally to teach at conventions.
-Though I was present along with several other of her young students on the night she was crowned the state winner, I had no photos of myself with her to commemorate it until she surprised me by mailing a copy of the portrait taken of her with her students.
-(Thanks again, dear, if you see this!)
 Her pageant activities captivated my interest at a young age and laid a foundation for my attention to fashion trends that influences my work today.
 Her mother was also a role model for me, especially in respect to how well she and her daughter worked together at their family dance studio.
 Their good relationship was legendary in my community and attracted families to enroll their daughters in classes for the influence of seeing that mother-daughter relationship in action.

 Though I grew up with a relative respect for modesty in dress, it was not until a few years after my dance teacher competed in Miss America that I began to learn more about the combination of modesty and femininity as it is represented through Bible verses such as I Timothy 2:9-10, "Likewise the women are to dress in suitable apparel, with modesty and self-control.
 Their adornment must not be with braided hair and gold or pearls or expensive clothing, but with good deeds, as is proper for women who profess reverence for God" (NET Bible).
 At age fifteen, I switched to a studio that taught ballet only, partly because pageant fame had drawn my favorite teacher away from town, but also because I preferred ballet above the other dance forms taught in combination at the previous studio.
 Never did it occur to me to enter a pageant myself, perhaps because of my greater interest in the discipline of ballet, an elegant art form that requires athletic excellence.
 Eventually, involvement with a high school program that discouraged dance led me away from formal ballet lessons, though decades later I still maintain daily ballet stretching and strength exercises.
 Full-skirted ballet costumes also remain a strong inspiration in my current design work.
 My unusual mix of insider knowledge about the Miss America pageant system and my current work to promote modesty in clothing led me to offer thoughts in this essay about why pageants attract girls with religious backgrounds.